by Dr. C.H. Weaver M.D. updated 4/2019

-Colon cancer is classified as stage IV if the final evaluation following surgical removal of the cancer shows that the cancer has spread to distant locations in the body; this may include the liver, lungs, bones, distant lymph nodes or other sites.
-While it is commonly thought that patients diagnosed with stage IV colon cancer have few treatment options, certain patients can still be cured of their cancer, and others can derive significant benefit from additional treatment.
+Colon cancer is classified as stage IV when the cancer has spread to distant locations in the body and cannot be primarily treated with surgery; this may include the liver, lungs, bones, distant lymph nodes or other sites.

 Patients with Stage IV colon cancer can be broadly divided into two groups:

 - Those with widespread, metastatic cancer that cannot be treated with surgery (sometimes called unresectable cancer )